 Predict response values for new designs, accelerate complex simulations and capture knowledge from vast amounts of data with automatic and adaptive technique choosing.

-Predictive modeling is an engineering approach that helps engineers answer the following questions:
+Predictive Modeling is an engineering approach that helps engineers answer the following questions:

-pSeven includes a set of tools for building and managing approximation models that can work both with data gathered from pSeven workflows and data sets imported from CSV or Excel files.
+pSeven includes a set of tools for building and managing predictive models that can work both with data gathered from pSeven workflows and data sets imported from CSV or Excel files.
 Models can be evaluated to get predictions or integrated into a workflow.

 Provide high-fidelity data

-Build mixed approximation
+Build mixed predictive model

 Automatic selection of techniques based on provided data and user requirements is also available.

 The more complicated the products become, the less modeling of single physics or a separate part helps to ensure overall product reliability and deliver customer the best product characteristics on the market.
 Simulation and optimization of the system behavior as a whole become more critical than ever.